ajaysai656/Global-Energy-Emissions-Analysis-using-MySQL/README.md

 This project presents a structured relational analysis of global **energy consumption, emissions, GDP, and population data** using MySQL.

-The objective was to design a normalized relational database and extract meaningful analytical insights through advanced SQL queries.
+The objective was to design a relational database and extract meaningful analytical insights through advanced SQL queries.
+The project focuses on understanding the relationship between economic growth, energy usage, population trends, and environmental impact.

-This project demonstrates strong fundamentals in:

-- Relational database design
-- Analytical SQL querying
-- Data modeling
-- Ratio & per capita analysis
-- Translating business questions into structured queries
+This work demonstrates practical database design and analytical problem-solving using structured query language (SQL).

 ---

 ## 🏗️ Database Architecture

-A normalized relational schema was designed to ensure data consistency and analytical flexibility.
+A relational schema was designed to ensure data consistency and analytical flexibility.

 ### Core Tables

 - `country`
+- `emission_3`
+- `gdp_3`
 - `population`
-- `gdp`
-- `energy_production`
-- `energy_consumption`
+- `production`
-- `emissions`
+- `consumption`

 ### Design Principles Applied

 - Primary Keys & Foreign Keys
 - Referential Integrity
-- Normalization (reducing redundancy)
-- Time-series structuring using Year dimension
-- Logical separation of economic & environmental indicators
+- Logical separation of economic and environmental data
+- Year-based time-series structuring
+- Structured relational joins across multiple tables

 An ER Diagram is included in the repository.